Hyperproof/hypersync-sdk/doc/005-data-sources.md

 ## REST Data Sources

 For services that expose their data through a REST API, developers are recommended to derive a data source from the RestDataSource base class.
 This base class makes it possible to configure the data sets along with filters, sorts, and transformations in a `dataSources.json` file that is included in your package.
-This makes it possible to configure most of your data retrieval functionality without writing any code.
+You can configure most of your data retrieval functionality without writing any code.

 If your external service uses OAuth for authorization (see [Connections](./004-connections.md)), your app's data source should look like this: